pyta-uoft/pyta/docs/checkers/index.md

 ```

-## Modified iterators in for loops
+## Modified Iteration

 (W4701)=

-### Modified iterating list (W4701)
+## Modified iterating list (W4701)

 This error occurs when a list is modified inside a for loop by adding or removing items from the `list`.
-Other types of
-modification are okay, and do not trigger the error.
+Other types of modification are okay, and do not trigger the error.
 A copy of the `list` can be used instead.

 ```{literalinclude} /../examples/pylint/w4701_modified_iterating_list.py